What are the different parts of a road bike?

 The drivetrain refers to the components that make up your gears.
 All components related to the brakes and gears together is referred to as the groupset.
 Your drivetrain includes the chain, the cassette, which is your gears affixed to the rear wheel, and the chainrings, which attach to the crankset.

 Providing you have two chainrings at the front of your drivetrain, you will have both a front and a rear derailleur.
-The front derailleur is responsible for switching between the chainrings attached to your crankset, while the rear derailleur will move you from one gear to the other on the cassette.
+The front derailleur is responsible for switching between the chainrings attached to your crankset.
+The rear derailleur will move you from one gear to the other on the cassette.

 Depending on riding style, a rider may choose very different ranges of gears.
-Almost all road bikes today use two chainrings and a cassette with 11 gears.
-A third chainring is something hybrids and mountain bikes might be fitted with due to the need to carry heavier loads up steep inclines.
+Most road bikes today use two chainrings and a cassette with at least 11 gears or speeds.
+The latest groupsets are electronic and 12-speed.

 A racer would likely choose chainrings with 53 and 39 teeth respectively and a cassette ranging from 11-28 teeth per sprocket.
 This setup will give them a high gear which is perfect for fast sprints and long descents, as well as a low gear small enough to make it up all but the most gruelling of inclines.